Building Economic Partnerships with First Nations

 Interfor’s operations in British Columbia fall within the territories of 60 First Nations.
 We respect the deep connection First Nations have to their territories and work with them to develop strong relationships that offer mutual benefits.

-- Long-term agreements so First Nations can become strong and stable participants in the forest sector.
+- Long-term agreements for strong and stable participation of First Nations in the forest sector.

 - Business-to-business partnerships that build capacity and support community development.